 Read the manual before diving it.
 In particular, know how to read depth, dive time, no decompression time remaining (often "no deco" or "NDL" - no decompression limit), emergency decompression stop instructions, and safety stop instructions.

-Air integration (AI) is a convenient and increasingly common feature that allows you to track your tank pressure on your computer.
+Air integration (AI) is an increasingly common feature that allows you to track your tank pressure on your computer.
 AI computers can usually estimate gas time remaining based on your consumption rate, remaining pressure, and depth.
 Diving with an AI computer may allow you to dive without an analog SPG and hose - increasing your streamlining.
 Not all computers support air integration.
 Air integration always requires a transmitter that is screwed into one of your 1st stage high pressure (HP) ports.

 Visibility can be limited underwater, so a compass is standard dive equipment.